 With the development of insulin resistance and insulin being ineffective at bringing blood glucose down, eventually, the blood glucose will rise too high.

-In another person-someone on the keto diet for few months and who burns fat for energy only small insulin amounts are being pulsed to keep the sugar stable.
+In another person-someone on the keto diet for a few months and who burns fat for energy only small insulin amounts are being pulsed to keep the sugar stable.
 This person is no longer insulin resistant.

-LADA is something like diabetes type 2 in which the antibodies attack the cells which produce insulin in the pancreas.
+LADA is something like type 2 in which the antibodies attack the cells which produce insulin in the pancreas.
 However, LADA occurs in adulthood and not adolescence or childhood.

-According to the researchers, LADA has features of diabetes type 1.
+According to the researchers, LADA has features of type 1.
 However, the patients are thinner, and they need insulin faster since antibodies attack their beta cells which produce insulin.

-It might not slow down the progress of beta cell destruction.
+It might not slow down the progress of beta-cell destruction.
 However, low carb is a successful strategy to lower the reliance on drugs.